lo-designs/YouthMattersApp/README.md

 ## What I have learned:

 I have learned a lot throughout this project.
-One of the biggest lessons was how to prioritize my time and stay focused on the MVP (and not get hung up on minor details).
+One takeaway was how to better prioritize my time and stay focused on the MVP (and not get hung up on minor details).
 Through this process I also learned how necessary (and important!) it is to ask for help when unsure of things.
 And how to google better (sort of).

 ## Future Implementation: